yshan2028/google-scholar-mcp/README.md

 This project is licensed under the MIT License.

 ## ⚠️ Disclaimer

 This tool is for research purposes only.
-Please respect Google-Scholar's terms of service and use this tool responsibly.
+Please respect Google Scholar's terms of service and use this tool responsibly.